 That’s when I came across the concept of a reverse bucket list through Samantha’s blog.
 Now you might be wondering, what’s a reverse bucket list?
 Instead of writing down what you hope to achieve in your lifetime, you write down things you’ve accomplished so far.

-Two Benefits Of Writing A Reverse Bucket List
+Why You Should Write A Reverse Bucket List

 Writing a reverse bucket list is an exercise in gratitude.
 Gratitude is about taking time from your busy life to appreciate what you have.
 When you take the time to count your blessings, you realize that your life is actually pretty amazing and full of things to be grateful for.
 I wrote a full blog post on how to bring more gratitude into your daily life but here are some quick benefits: